infocusp/tf_cnnvis/ReadMe.md

 * is_success (boolean) – True if the function ran successfully.
 False otherwise

 ## To visualize in TensorBoard
-To start Tensorflow, run the following command in console
+To start Tensorflow, run the following command on the console

 ```
 #!bash